petedavisdev/vuepress-theme-base/README.md

 > Create your own VuePress themes

-**Note: this is work in progress - please watch for releases**
+**Note: this is work in progress, **do not use yet!**.
+Please watch for releases**

 ## Aims

 Building themes from scratch can be daunting.
 Overriding a default theme can be limiting.

-The aim of this theme is to provide a starter kit for designers and developers who want to create their own VuePress themes.
+This theme is designed to be styled, extended or used as a template.
+The aim is to give designers and developers a headstart for creating their own VuePress themes.

-### This theme will include:

-- a starter set of layouts and components that output accessible, semantic html
-- the best tooling to help you develop, test and publish quality themes
-- example content so that you can try out your theme
-- no styles - styling is up to you!
+This theme will be multipurpose, with [features](#features) to help you create a blog, docs, products, events or landing pages etc.

 ## Usage